ColinCozad/ATLDataScience/content/author/admin/_index.md

 - Researchers
 - Visitors
 ---
-Testing.
 I am an undergraduate student at Emory University.
 Data Analytics is my passion, I am interested in Econometrics, Data Privacy, and financial markets.
 I enjoy spending time in nature when I'm not behind a computer screen.
 This site is maintained through the Rstats package "Blogdown" and was built by me using Hugo and Netlify.